jfcloutier/karma_system/design_notes/policies.md

 # Policies

-A Cognition Actor (CA) seeks to persist pleasant beliefs it holds and to terminate its unpleasant beliefs through the execution of policies.
+A Cognition Actor (CA) seeks, through the execution of policies, to persist pleasant beliefs it holds and to terminate its unpleasant beliefs.

 ## Recap

 A CA is part of a hierarchichal collective of CAs that animate an agent.
-Each CA has an umwelt composed of a small number of CAs from the (abstraction) level below.
+Each CA has an umwelt composed of a small number of CAs from the (abstraction) layer below.

 A CA synthesizes its beliefs from its observations, past and current, of the beliefs in its umwelt.
-It observes by predicting these beliefs and receiving prediction errors when the predictions are wrong.
+It observes by predicting umwelt beliefs and receiving prediction errors when the predictions are wrong.

 The beliefs of a CA exist in the context of wellbeing measures, current and trending.
-The wellbeing measures are fullness, integrity and engagement.
-They signal risks, present or absent, growing, steady or decreasing, to the survivability of a CA and, possibly, the entire collective of CAs.
+The wellbeing measures are fullness (energy), integrity (health) and engagement (relevance).
+They signal risks, present or absent, growing, steady or decreasing, to the survivability of a CA and, possibly and transitively, the entire collective of CAs.

 Beliefs associated with high or growing risks are unpleasant.
 Beliefs associated with low or decreasing risks are pleasant.
 Others are neutral.
 A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs.

 A CA operates one timeframe after another.
 Each timeframe corresponds to a "thick now".
 The timeframe of a CA starts and stops independently of other CAs; timeframes are not synchronized.
 CAs higher up in the collective's hierarchy have qualitatively longer timeframes.

-During its current timeframe, a CA observes the latest beliefs in its umwelt (via predictions and prediction errors), reads the wellbeing measures "diffused" by other CAs, refreshes its set of beliefs by integrating its latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.
+During its current timeframe, a CA observes the latest beliefs in its umwelt (via predictions made and prediction errors received), reads the wellbeing measures "diffused" by other CAs, refreshes its set of beliefs by integrating its latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.

 At the end of the current timeframe, a CA decides whether to act on updated beliefs and, if so, which ones, to what effect, and how.

 ## Intents

-A CA at most *intends* to take action to impact its beliefs; an intent is not guaranteed to be realized.
+A CA *intends* to take action to impact its beliefs; an intent is not guaranteed to be realized.
 After all, a CA participates in a collective and there is only one body that the collective animates.
 Simultaneous intents to alter beliefs coming from multiple CAs must be resolved so that only courses of action with the highest priority are carried out by the agent at any time.

 An intent by a CA consists of